 If you have a poor credit history then there are credit-builder credit cards you can apply for.

 Be aware that the interest rates charged are much higher than standard credit cards.
-Typically, you will be paying over 30% in interest a year so you must make sure you pay off any balance in full each month.
+Typically, you’ll be paying over 30% in interest a year so you must make sure you pay off any balance in full each month.
 Otherwise you’ll get into debt that you may struggle to get out of and harm your credit score even further.
 Credit limits on these types of cards are typically low.

 Avoid expensive credit repair companies

 You may see adverts from firms that claim to repair your credit rating.
 Most simply negotiate with any companies that have sought County Court Judgments (or decrees in Scotland) against you.
 Others claim they can do things that – legally – they can’t, and some may even encourage you to lie to the credit reference agencies.
 Don’t even consider using such firms.

-There’s no reason you can’t improve your credit rating yourself so there’s no point paying someone else to do it.
+There’s no reason you can’t improve your credit rating yourself, so don’t pay someone else to do it.